Michael Klukowski: International career

 After representing Canada at the 2001 FIFA World Youth Championship in Argentina, Klukowski made the step up to the senior side in March 2003.
 He made his debut for Canada in a February 2003 friendly match against Libya.
 He has represented Canada in ten FIFA World Cup qualification matches.
 As of 13 June 2012, he has earned a total of 36 caps, scoring no goals.

 He managed to make the All-Tournament team of the 2009 CONCACAF Gold Cup along with fellow Canadian Julian de Guzman.

 Personal life

 Born to Polish parents who had stopped in Austria while on their way to Canada, Klukowski is of Polish descent and holds Polish citizenship.
-Klukowski's son, Antoni, is also a soccer player who plays in Poland for Pogoń Szczecin II.
+Klukowski's son, Antoni, is also a soccer player who plays in Poland for Widzew Łódź.